oksome/Skink/README.md

 Skink uses Tornado and Websockets to give Python an access to the DOM of all connected users, and get your Python functions called when something is happening on the web page.
 It also has a blocking mode you can use to get the value of an element without using callbacks.

-Skink will keep an open Websocket connection to every browser, and generate Javascript code for the to execute from your Python instructions.
+Skink will keep an open Websocket connection to every browser, and generate Javascript code for the browser to execute from your Python instructions.
 It does so in a lazy way and avoids unnecessary roundtrips with the browser.
 For example, the following two instructions will only result in one instruction being sent to the browser:

 ```
 page.document.getElementById('hello').innerHTML = "Hello You"